 More from the Q&A

-Don't miss our live-tweeting from The Girl on the Train discussion, plus more photos and video.
+Don't miss our live-tweeting from At Last post-show talk, plus more photos and video.